Many homeowners these days choose an interior decoration style that is more modern and minimalist. This also applies to the fireplace.

 How High To Hang Electric Fireplace?

-How high to hang electric fireplace largely depends on the size of the fireplace, but it is also up to your personal preferences.
+How high to hang an electric fireplace largely depends on the size of the fireplace, but it is also up to your personal preferences.

 Most people tend to hang them so that their vertical center is slightly below eye level when standing.
-Of course this will make a difference depending on how tall you are.
+Of course, this will make a difference depending on how tall you are.
 Slightly lower will usually be better so that less tall people can still easily enjoy the view of the fireplace.

-However, you also don’t want to go too low, otherwise you might have just purchased a mantel unit instead of one that is wall mounted.
+However, you also don’t want to go too low, otherwise, you might have just purchased a mantel unit instead of one that is wall-mounted.

 Step 1: Attach The Mounting Brackets To The Wall

 It is important to check the instructions of the specific unit that you chose to go with and follow them.
 However, most electric fireplaces that hang on the wall will follow these three basic steps.